 - The council needed to identify the location of individual street lights to maintain and repair them as necessary.
 The next step was to source geographic data, which would be simple to use, accessible and affordable.

-Working with Guildford Borough Council, Ash Parish Council signed up for the Public Sector Mapping Agreement (PSMA) and used Parish Online – a web mapping tool for parish councils in the UK – to access high-quality geographic Ordnance Survey data.
+Working with Guildford Borough Council, Ash Parish Council signed up for the Public Sector Mapping Agreement (PSMA) and used Parish Online – a web mapping tool for parish councils in the UK – to access high-quality geographic OS data.

 Once Ash Parish Council started to use this tool, it quickly identified a significant advantage – in addition to managing street lights, it could also oversee its entire assets, producing a comprehensive online log across property, green spaces, sports grounds, cemeteries, parish notice boards, bins and bus stops – this exceeded all expectations.

 This tool has provided Ash Parish Council with detailed mapping, meaning it no longer depends on Guildford Borough Council for assistance.
-Through Parish Online, highly-detailed and accurate Ordnance Survey data is immediately accessible.
+Through Parish Online, highly detailed and accurate OS data is immediately accessible.
 Processes are now less complex and time consuming, meaning that assets such as street lights can be well maintained.